Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 What You’ll Need:

-- Egg roll wrappers (keep them covered with a damp towel to prevent drying out)
+• Egg roll wrappers – be sure to keep them covered with a damp towel to prevent them from drying out while you work.

-- A small bowl of water or beaten egg (to seal the edges)
+• Have a small bowl of water or a beaten egg on hand to help seal the edges securely.

 Having everything in place helps you work faster and prevents the wrappers from drying out as you assemble.